tonirob/diff_drive_sim_robot/README.md

 1. Description package: formal geometric description at .xacro file

-1. Description package: add inertial tag at links and limit and dynamics tags at joints
+1. Description package: add inertial tag at links

+1. Description package: add limit and dynamics tags at non-fixed joints

-1. Description package: For each joint, add a corresponding transmission tag
+1. Description package: For each non-fixed joint, add a corresponding transmission tag

 1. Gazebo package: description extensions at .gazebo file for each link described at xacro file

+1. Gazebo package: description extensions at .gazebo file for each non-fixed joint described at xacro file

-1. Gazebo package: gazebo plugins, to compute and expose simulated sensors, actuated joints and ground truth.
+1. Gazebo package: gazebo plugins, to endorse the robot with simulated sensors, hardware interfaces to actuated joints and ground truth.

 1. Gazebo package: world model edition